-- Bourdeaux, C, Thomas, M, Gould, T, Malhotra, G, Jarvstad, A, Jones, T & Gilchrist, I, 2016, Increasing compliance with low tidal volume ventilation in the ICU with two nudge-based interventions: Evaluation through intervention time-series analyses.
-BMJ Open.
+- Bourdeaux, CP, Thomas, MJC, Gould, TH, Malhotra, G, Jarvstad, A, Jones, T & Gilchrist, ID, 2016, Increasing compliance with low tidal volume ventilation in the ICU with two nudge-based interventions: Evaluation through intervention time-series analyses.
+BMJ Open, vol 6.

 - Williams, C, Gilchrist, ID, Fraser, S, McCarthy, HM, Parker, J, Warnes, P, Young, J & Hyvarinen, L, 2015, Normative data for three tests of visuocognitive function in primary school children: cross-sectional study.
 British Journal of Ophthalmology, vol 99., pp. 752-756

 - Longstaffe, KA, Hood, BM & Gilchrist, ID, 2014, The influence of cognitive load on spatial search performance.
 Attention, Perception & Psychophysics, vol 76., pp. 49-63

 - Höfler, M, Gilchrist, ID & Koerner, CJ, 2014, Guidance toward and away from distractors in repeated visual search.
 Journal of Vision, vol 15., pp. 12